 Use a torque wrench to tighten lug nuts.
 Tightening by hand or with an impact wrench is not recommended.
-Torque Aluminum Wheels to 110 ft.
-Ibs and Steel Wheels to 100 ft. lbs.
+For lug nut torque values, see Specifications on page 4-3.

 Spare Tire Carrier

 The spare tire for Airstreams is stored under the front of the trailer.
 The front handle of the tire carrier is a 1 in. tube protruding out from under the front A-frame on the curbside.
 It is secured by a bracket and bolt along the inside of the A-frame rail.
 Removing the bolts allows the front on the tire carrier to be lowered and the spare tire to be removed.